InfusionBot/docs/create-command.md

 To create a category, create a folder under the commands directory

-The keys in the js object are described below:
+The opts you provide when using the `super()` built-in function in the js class which extends Command are described below:

 ## name

 Command name

-- Type: string
+- Type: String
 - Required: true

 ## aliases

 Aliases for that command

-- Type: array
+- Type: Array<String>
 - Required: false

-## description

-Description of that command

-- Required: false

-## permissions
+## memberPerms

 Permissions required by a member/user to execute this command

-- Type: array
+- Type: Array
 - Required: false

-## bot_perms
+## botPerms

 Permissions required by bot to execute this command

-- Type: array
+- Type: Array
 - Required: false

-## args
+## requirements

-Is at least 1 argument required
+Requirements of the cmd.

+- requirements.args: Are arguments required?
-- Type: boolen
+    - Type: Boolen
     - Required: false

-## guildOnly

-Should we only execute this command in guilds and not DMs
+- requirements.guildOnly: Does this cmd not work in DMs?

-- Type: boolen
+    - Type: Boolen
     - Required: false

-## catchError

-Do you want to catch error, log it and reply that there was an error
+- requirements.subcommand: Is at least 1 subcommand required

-- Type: boolen
+    - Type: Boolen
     - Required: false
+- requirements.ownerOnly: Can only the owner(s) of this bot execute this command
+    - Type: Boolen
+    - Required: false

+- Type: Object
+- Required: false

 ## usage

 How to use this command.

-- Type: string
+- Type: String
 - Required: false

 ## disabled

 Is this command disabled

-- Type: boolen
-- Required: false

-## subcommand

-Is at least 1 subcommand required

-- Type: boolen
+- Type: Boolen
 - Required: false

 ## subcommands